singleron-RD/CeleScope/docs/snp/mkref.md

 ## Arguments
-`--genomeDir` Default='./'.
-Output directory.

 `--thread` Default=6.
 Threads to use.

 `--genome_name` Required, genome name.

 `--dry_run` Only write config file and exit.

 `--fasta` Required.
 Genome fasta file.
-Use relative path to `genomeDir`.
+Use absolute path or relative path to `genomeDir`.